federatedcloud/Docker-WRF-3.8.1-Fitch/README.md

 # Docker-WRF-3.8.1-Fitch
-A public Docker container for WRF 3.8.1 with Fitch patch
+A public Docker container for WRF 3.8.1 with Fitch patches.

 # Build
 The Docker container can be built using the script `docker-build.sh`, which will